What is 2.35248 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 235248 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 235248 are: 1 2 3 4 6 8 12 13 16 24 26 29 39 48 52 58 78 87 104 116 156 169 174 208 232 312 338 348 377 464 507 624 676 696 754 1014 1131 1352 1392 1508 2028 2262 2704 3016 4056 4524 4901 6032 8112 9048 9802 14703 18096 19604 29406 39208 58812 78416 117624 235248